gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 cloud-managed environment.

-The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using [vmware-gemfire-short-name]'s `gfsh` CLI shell tool.
-This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by [vmware-gemfire-short-name]'s *Cluster Configuration Service*.
+The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using GemFire's `gfsh` CLI shell tool.
+This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by GemFire's *Cluster Configuration Service*.

 As an example, a user might defined a Region in `gfsh` as follows: